artsy/artsy.github.io/_posts/2020-08-20-relay-pagingation-containers-demystified.markdown

 also have fewer overloaded terms, like "variables", so now it's more obvious that `getVariables` supplies data for the `query` below it.

-Needless to say that I'll be following up with some pull requests to clean up our use of Relay pagination containers.
+I've already [sent a pull request](https://github.com/artsy/eigen/pull/3711) to clean up our use of pagination containers in our React Native app, and will be following up on the web side next.
 But I wouldn't have discovered this if I hadn't really dug into the docs, which I only did so that I could write this blog post.
 Earlier I said that the solution to a knowledge gap is simple: learn, and then teach.
 I learned a lot about Relay today, and I hope this blog post illustrates the value in the learn-then-teach approach.